 4. Ideal heat press settings for iron-on that lasts

 When using iron-on (HTV), you’re using material that will outlast 50+ washes in the laundry cycle.
 Cricut Iron-On and Smart Iron-On —including glitter versions— bond to fabric, wood, and other heat-safe products when you apply heat to the material.
-To make sure specialty materials like Holographic and Sportflex Iron-On last, follow the care instructions found in our Help Center.
+To make sure speciality materials like Holographic and Sportflex Iron-On last, follow the care instructions found in our Help Centre.

 5. Attention to safety and compliance

 Cricut is committed to safe and ethical operations and follows all applicable regulations for manufacturing operations —especially when it comes to safety and compliance of our products.
 While certain chemicals and additives are commonplace in the manufacturing process of certain materials, Cricut takes appropriate precautions and measures to ensure its manufacturing staff are safe and that ultimately, our Cricut products are safe for their intended use.
 Not all materials are equal — we caution you to be mindful in selecting materials you use because non-Cricut materials may include harmful chemicals or additives like unnecessary leads, phthalates, or cadmium.

 Manufacturing operations at Cricut include risk management and compliance at its core.
 We undertake various measures to limit unnecessary exposure to chemicals and additives, guarding where we can against health hazards.
 You can learn more about these efforts by consulting applicable Safety Instructions included with our products or by visiting cricut.com/safety.

 6. Constant innovation and an ever-growing product list